 CGI allows Disney and Hollywood in general to offer something new.
 Great drama and comedy have been produced in talking pictures since about 1930, almost ninety years.
 The movie that relies on good acting and writing must compete with all the movies created in those decades.
 The special effects blockbuster and CGI cartoon have less to compete with and an inherent advantage over the movies of even a few years back.

 In editing this essay I see that it correctly predicted that Disney's strategies would not last forever, because they were based on Moore's Law.
 Moore's Law said that the number of transistors on a microchip would double every year and a half to two years.
 This ment that the cost of computing power dropped by roughly one half every two years.
-Which allowed them to continually improve special effects without increasing the cost.
+Which allowed movie producers to continually improve special effects without increasing the cost.
 If you produced a hit dinosaur move with five minutes of CGI dinosaurs, two year later you could bring out a sequel with ten minutes of CGI dinosaurs of equal quality while keeping the production costs roughly the same.
 But Moore's law ended decade or more ago.
 As this essay predicted this has undermined the five strategies.

 Here is a link to my contact information..